JianyangQin/MUSE-Net/MUSE-Net/README.md

  - Check the output results (RMSE and MAE).
 Models are saved to "Exps" folder for further use.

 ## Test:
-To obtain the best results reported in our paper, you can test our MUSE-Net via pre-trained models which can be downloaded from [BaiduYun](https://pan.baidu.com/s/1zeXvNfDu1BbDvgqcC7HupQ), password: tgoh.
+To obtain the best results reported in our paper, you can test our MUSE-Net via pre-trained models which can be downloaded from [BaiduYun](https://pan.baidu.com/s/1NbaJLdTFJ8408JBOmECPgg), password: jr22.

  - Download the pre-trained models and put them in 'Exps' folder